LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB.md

 	- 5 different questions
 	- Exception Handling (try/catch/finally)
 	- Are you able to incorprate a `throw` somehow?

-- **Stay within scope of the what we have learned so far in the class.**
+Stay within scope of this project.
+Please only use concepts and resources that we have covered so far in previous labs/lectures/assigned prework.
-	- if we have not officially learned the concept you are trying to implement, then don't use it.
+If you are unsure if it is within scope, please ask a TA or instructor.

 ### Stretch